JustWaveThings/todo_project/README.md

 - make function that checks localstorage for data when app is first loaded
 - make function that saves / updates when todo's or projects are edited
 - handle there not being any localstorage data to prevent crash
-- its JSON, so don't try to store methods
+- its JSON, so don't try to store methods?? check assumptions on this...

 #### UI Mockups